 Just like knowing what drives people to your website can help you make the right changes, knowing what satisfies your site visitors can help too.
-You want to know what site visitors like about your website, your blog content, your products and services, and even your customer service experiences.
+You want to know what people like about your website, your blog content, your products and services, and even your customer service experiences.

-So, a good poll question to ask might include:
+So, a good poll question to ask might be:

 Although all of these questions are good ones to ask, it’s important for those with online shops to consider asking the recommendation poll question.
 That’s because a person’s likelihood of recommending your products or services is a good indicator of whether your company can be expected to grow in the future.

-This way, you can find out from customers themselves what you can do better to ensure their return and a positive recommendation to others.
+This way, you can find out from customers themselves what you can do better to bet them to return and make a positive recommendation to others.

 The more trust you can gain from site visitors, the better.
 Luckily, using good poll questions to find out what your site visitors fear the most about becoming a customer can help you build a better relationship with them and convince them to go ahead and make a purchase.

-People have fears, uncertainties, and doubts about many things when it comes to making an online purchase:
+People have fears, uncertainties, and doubts about many things when it comes to making an online purchase like:

 - The actual product won’t match the images